Saturday, August 23, 2025

 Early Morning Drizzle

-3:00 o'clock in the morning when a light drizzle showers the warm tarmac.
-Lasted a bit longer than a man's urinating.
-Cool breeze momentarily blows the window curtain where I sit facing the computer.
-Thought about many things about life; reminiscing the younger days, imagining the uncertain future.
-Tense feeling in my chest, pregnant with words left unsaid, like the cloud filled with rain that never fell.
+3:00 o’clock in the morning, a light drizzle showers the warm tarmac.
+It lasts a bit longer than a man’s urinating.
+A cool breeze momentarily lifts the window curtain where I sit facing the computer.
+I think about many things in life—reminiscing about younger days, imagining the uncertain future.
+A tense feeling lingers in my chest, pregnant with words left unsaid, like a cloud heavy with rain that never falls.

 Good night.